gmies/LAI_neolithic/README.md

 # LAI_neolithic
-code for "Implications of local ancestry inference biases for understanding admixture and selection in Neolithic Europe"
+github code for "Local ancestry inference in imputed ancient DNA reveals method-dependent effects on demographic and selection inference"